 1. Enter the amount of the gross income limitation.
-See the Instructions for the Simplified Method Worksheet 1.
-2. Allowable square footage for the qualified business use.
+See the Instructions for the Simplified Method Worksheet 1 2.
+Allowable square footage for the qualified business use.
 Do not enter more than 300 square feet.
-See the Instructions for the Simplified Method Worksheet 2.
-3. Simplified method amount a.
+See the Instructions for the Simplified Method Worksheet 2 3.
+Simplified method amount a.
 Maximum allowable amount 3a. \$5 b.
 For daycare facilities not used exclusively for business, enter the decimal amount from the Daycare Facility Worksheet; otherwise, enter 1.0 c.
-Multiply line 3a by line 3b and enter result to 2 decimal places 3c.
-4. Multiply line 2 by line 3c 4.
-5. Allowable expenses using the simplified method.
+Multiply line 3a by line 3b and enter result to 2 decimal places 3c 4.
+Multiply line 2 by line 3c 4 5.
+Allowable expenses using the simplified method.
 Enter the smaller of line 1 or line 4.
-If zero or less, enter -0 See Where To Deduct , earlier, for where to enter this amount on your return 5.
-6 Correspond of unallowed expenses from a prior year that are not allowed in 2020 6.
-Carryover of unallowed expenses from a prior year that are not allowed in 2020. a.
+If zero or less, enter -0 See Where To Deduct , earlier, for where to enter this amount on your return 5 6.
+Carryover of unallowed expenses from a prior year that are not allowed in 2021. a.
 Operating expenses.
 Enter the amount, if any, from your last Worksheet To Figure the Deduction for Business Use of Your Home, line 41 (line 40 if before 2018).
-See the Instructions for the Simplified Method Worksheet 6a.
-Excess casualty losses and depreciation.
+See the Instructions for the Simplified Method Worksheet 6a Excess casualty losses and depreciation.
 Enter the amount, if any, from your last Worksheet To Figure the Deduction for Business Use of Your Home, line 42 (line 41 if before 2018).
 See the Instructions for the Simplified Method Worksheet 6b.